JuliaQX/QXTns.jl/docs/src/index.md

 ## Installation

-QXTn is a Julia package and can be installed using Julia's inbuilt package manager from the Julia REPL using.
+QXTns is a Julia package and can be installed using Julia's inbuilt package manager from the Julia REPL using.

 ```
 import Pkg
-Pkg.add("QXTn")
+Pkg.add("QXTns")
 ```

 To ensure everything is working, the unittests can be run using